CobayaSampler/cobaya/docs/installation.rst

 .. code-block:: bash

-   $ python
+   $ python -c "import cobaya"
-   >>> import cobaya

-If you get an error message after the ``import`` statement, something went wrong.
+If you get an error message, something went wrong.
 Check twice the instructions above, try again, or contact us or your local Python guru.

 **cobaya** also installs some shell scripts.
 If everything went well, if you try to run in the shell ``cobaya-run``, you should get a message asking you for an input file, instead of a ``command not found`` error.